Schepp/HTTP-headers/markdown/security.md

 X-Frame-Options: DENY
 ```

-the new way to do that is again via CSP:
+the new way to do that is, again, via CSP:

 ```
 Content-Security-Policy: frame-ancestors 'self';